hferentschik/gollum-openshifted/README.md

 * \<password\>    - Your OpenShift password
 * \<git-url\>     - The OpenShift git URL which you receive when creating the app

+The commits will be made by John Doe.
+Make sure to edit the action hook '[build](https://github.com/hferentschik/gollum-openshifted/blob/master/.openshift/action_hooks/build)' to change this.

 See also

 * http://www.highlevelbits.com/2011/11/gollum-wiki-reloaded.html